interactive-matter/TMC26XStepper/README.rst

 * the motor current
 * microstepping
-* stall protetction
+* stall protection
 * current reduction according to load
 * stallGuard2™ sensorless load detection
 * coolStep™ load dependent current control
 * spreadCycle hysteresis PWM chopper
-* microPlyer 16-to-256 μStep multiplyer
+* microPlyer 16-to-256 μStep multiplier
 * full protection and diagnostics

 This makes the TMC262 a bit harder to use than other stepper motors but much more versatile.